dalehumby/homelab/readme.md

 # Homelab Provisioning
-Use Docker Swarm to manage deployments.
+Use Docker Swarm (and less ideally, Docker Compose) to manage deployments.

-## Steps to perform before running the Ansible Playbook
+## Steps to perform when installing a new server
 - On a clean Ubuntu server
 - `apt update`
 - `apt upgrade`